KatherineMichel/portfolio/doc/2024-recap.md

 ### PyCon US 2024 Presentation

+Due to the popularity of my PyCon US 2024 Recap, I decided to turn it into a presentation.

 <!--
-Created PyCon US 2024 Recap presentation based on my blog post What I learned from PS Connect
+What I learned from PS Connect
 Python Guild
 Coincide with release of videos on youtube
 Dovetail nicely into PyLadies event
 If you are interested...
-Also, read the Language Summit articles for the first time and was able to grok the content -->
+-->

 ## August